 Behaviour Therapy

-Cognitive Behavioral Therapy (CBT)
+Cognitive Behavioral Therapy (CBT) in Treatment for ADHD

 One increasingly used therapeutic method for treating ADHD is cognitive behavioral therapy (CBT).
 It emphasizes breaking negative thought patterns and actions that cause ADHD symptoms.
 Conducted either individually or in groups, CBT is a process of spotting and confronting negative thinking.
 By means of CBT, people pick coping mechanisms and problem-solving strategies to control impulse and enhance concentration.
 CBT helps people take charge of their ideas and behaviours, improving self-regulation and decision-making.